Supriyasingh22/CareQuest---A-HealthCare-Recommender-System/README.md

 2. Visit the Symptom Input Page: Navigate to the symptom input section on the CareQuest web interface.
 3. Enter Your Symptoms: Fill in the symptoms you are currently experiencing.
 Be as specific as possible to ensure the best results from the disease prediction tool.
 4. Optional Time Preferences: If relevant, you can also provide information about the duration or onset of your symptoms, which might help in diagnosing your condition more accurately.
+5. Location-Based Search: You can also search for doctors based on your city and state, ensuring you find local healthcare options relevant to your needs.
-5. Symptom List: To see a comprehensive list of symptoms that the system can recognize, please refer to our detailed symptom guide available [here](https://drive.google.com/file/d/1MsG4Iqc-_MrH__UOaw5AnM5nDs9q7h7I/view).
+6. Symptom List: To see a comprehensive list of symptoms that the system can recognize, besides symptoms we have location data, where we can find hospitals for preferrred disease. please refer to our detailed symptom guide available [here](https://drive.google.com/file/d/1MsG4Iqc-_MrH__UOaw5AnM5nDs9q7h7I/view?usp=sharing).
 This guide includes all symptoms cataloged in our system, ensuring you don’t miss out on any key details.
 6 Generate Recommendations: After entering your symptoms, click the "Generate Recommendation" button.
 CareQuest will process your input using machine learning algorithms to predict potential diseases.
    - After entering your symptoms and clicking the Generate Recommendation button on the CareQuest web interface, follow these steps to view the generated recommendations:
    - Once the recommendation is generated, scroll down the page to view the results.